casangi/casadocs/docs/tasks/task_plotms.rst

 .. _Description:

 Description
-   plotms task: A plotter/interactive flagger for visibility data.

    **plotms** is a task for plotting and interacting with visibility data.
 A variety of axes choices (including data column) along with MS selection and averaging options are provided.
 All of the